This traditional recipe for Polish pączki (POHNCH-kee) or doughnuts is a splurge food before pre-Easter fasting begins.

 In many parts of Eastern Europe including Poland where it is known as Tłusty Czwartek, however, Fat Thursday (the last Thursday before Lent) heralds the winding down of Carnival season and that's when fried foods like pączki are eaten with abandon.

-While Americans are consuming enormous quantities of fried food on Fat Tuesday, in Poland, herring is being consumed in great quantities on Herring Day also known as Śledziówka.
+While Americans are consuming enormous quantities of fried food on Fat Tuesday, in Poland, herring is being consumed in great quantities on Herring Day is also known as Śledziówka.

 For less of a calorie load, try baked pączki.